lm3nitro/Projects/Penetration Testing/Windows SMB.md

 ## Remote Desktop

-Now that I have the credentails, I use Remote Desktop to login:
+Now that I have the credentials, I use Remote Desktop to login:

 ![Pasted image 20240430151932](https://github.com/lm3nitro/Projects/assets/55665256/199e2404-476d-4db3-b72d-1063a559af6a)